Lighting Techniques to Help Read the Toughest Codes

 Cognex® UltraLight® illumination technology solves this problem by combining bright-field, dark field and dome illumination in a single device that can read virtually any code on any part or surface.
 Bright-field lighting projects at 90 degrees to the marked surface and then reflects back up to the image to handle high-contrast labels and marks.
 Dark field lighting projects light at angles of 30 degrees to the marked surface which then reflects back up to the imager.
 This effect increases the contrast of dot peen or laser marks that are difficult to see in bright-field lighting.
 Dome lighting, also known as cloudy-day or diffused-off-axis illumination, projects light from many different directions to negate reflections and shadows.
 This technique provides even lighting across curved reflective surfaces to simulate flat objects.

 It is easy to take advantage of the power of UltraLight.
 Out of the box, the DataMan 8600 comes with 4 preset defaults enabled and the device can read a wide variety of codes.
 Additionally, you can enable extended read attempts mode though the auxiliary button and this enables 4 additional read setups.
 Of course, you can adjust UltraLight settings manually as well by turning on and off lighting quadrants and adjusting the light intensity.
-The end result is that you will be able to read a wide range of marked surfaces – dot peen, laser etched, ink jet, on glass, smooth or rough metal and shiny surfaces – without having to determine your lighting needs up front.
+The end result is that you will be able to read a wide range of marked surfaces including but not limited to dot peen, laser etched, ink jet, on glass, smooth or rough metal and shiny surfaces, all without having to determine your lighting needs up front.